Zincipax-legendary/Legendary-Bot/data.md

 ## 4. Data Deletion
 Users and server administrators can remove their data as follows:
 - Using specific bot commands designed for data deletion.
-- Removing the bot from the server, which will delete the associated server data.

 ## 5. Data Sharing
 We do not share your data with any third parties.
 All data is securely stored and is only accessible to authorized personnel for maintaining and improving the bot.